mkeras/iiot-edge-stack/README.md

 ---
 ### 5) Start the collector(s)
 Please note that only the Sparkplug B has been tested/configured correctly to work with this stack so far.
 To start a collector simply docker compose up, specifying collector's directory.
-For example, the sparkplug b collector: `docker compose -f "historian-timebase/collectors/sparkplugb/docker-compose.yml" up -d`
+For example, the sparkplug b collector: `docker compose -f "historian-timebase/collectors/sparkplugb/docker-compose.yml" up -d`.
+The Sparkplug B collector's web interface port is 4527.

 ---
 ### 6) Done